Blonde Bombshell Anna Katharina Drops Jaws In Itsy Bitsy Purple Bikini On The Beach

 But there were other people in the comments who said that the final photo was their favorite as well.

-The blonde bombshell has previously proven that she’s a natural when it comes to posing in bikinis on the beach.
-As The Inquisitr reported, she recently posted a video of herself rocking a different two-piece swimsuit in the sand for Bang Energy Drinks.
-The bikini is by Meg Liz Swimwear and she seems to be rocking a baby pink version of their “Calypso” design which costs $85 and $78 on their website for the bikini top and bottoms respectively.

-In her caption, Anna revealed that the purple bikini she’s wearing is from Fashion Nova, a fashion brand that’s become well known for sponsoring the wardrobes of many a fashion/beauty/fitness influencer.
-It looks like Anna is wearing their “What A Beach” design in her photos which costs $29.99 on their website and comes in black, purple, red and turquoise.
+In her caption, Anna revealed that the purple bikini she was wearing is from Fashion Nova, a fashion brand that’s become well known for sponsoring the wardrobes of many fashion/beauty/fitness influencers.
+It looked like Anna was wearing their “What A Beach” design in her photos, which costs $29.99 on their website and comes in black, purple, red and turquoise.

 This isn’t the first time that Anna has worn a bikini from Fashion Nova either.
 In early September she uploaded a photo of herself rocking their black “A Shellfish Beach” design.
 The bikini features a ruched bikini top and bottoms.
 The bottoms are also designed to be “cheeky” so you probably can’t expect a lot of coverage on your butt if you decide to buy them.